Brand Cannibalization: Are You Eating Into Your Own Market?

 Minimalist illustration of a black fork on a red background beside a black knife on a blue background, separated by a vertical white stripe, symbolizing division or contrast.

 These days, it’s all about innovating for the ‘next best thing’.
 Companies looking to expand their presence across the growing digital platform find themselves in competition with one another for customer interest and attention.
 And more often than not, a brand can also find itself competing with… itself.
 When this happens, the brand is getting eaten alive by its own kind - ‘brand cannibalization’ is taking place.
+Brand cannibalization occurs when a company introduces new products that negatively impact the sales of its existing products; in broader contexts, this phenomenon is also called market cannibalization.
 But as scary or counterproductive as it sounds, ‘brand cannibalization’ can be a planned and calculated part of an overall branding strategy.

 Sloane Avery